flisowna/landing-page-boxtribute/data/aboutus/about_us_data.md

   ground.
 It’s a solution we are proud to stand behind.   \n  \nAt Boxtribute, we ensure that our volunteers always have time to develop skills and explore new interests, as well as making sure everybody gets enough time off to relax!"
+3_text_block: Our team of former field coordinators, our experience as a foundation, and our regular collaboration with partner on the ground has shown us the shortcom-ings of the humanitarian system, and pushed us to rethink our commitment.

 ---